 How to save on car insurance for 21-year-olds

-Many insurers offer a generous discount to drivers who will agree to install a telematics device in their car.
-This small device records information about your driving skills, such as your speed, braking habits and the time of day you are driving.
-From this information, the insurer is able to determine if you are a safe driver or not.
+Many insurers offer a discount to drivers who will agree to install a telematics device in their car or use a mobile app to track your driving.
+These programs record information about your driving skills, such as your speed, braking habits and the time of day you are driving.
+You could earn a discount based on the personalized data that the company receives regarding your driving habits

 How to get the best insurance for a 21-year-old